lilywxc/Leetcode/Leetcode - Algorithm.md

 class Solution:
     def hasCycle(self, head: Optional[ListNode]) -> bool:
-        if head is None:
+        if not head or not head.next:
             return False

-        slow = head
+        slow = fast = head
-        fast = head.next

-        while slow is not fast:
-            if fast is None or fast.next is None: return False
+        while fast and fast.next:
             slow = slow.next
             fast = fast.next.next

-        return True
+            if fast and slow and slow == fast: return True

+        return False
 ```
 Time complexity : O(n), where n is the total number of nodes in the linked list.
 Consider the following two cases separately.